meddle0x53/elixir_ldn_2017/PITCHME.md

 #HSLIDE
 ### Why we did what we did?!

-* Valo wanted to do Elixir pet project
+* Valo wanted to do some Elixir pet project
 * I had the idea - Elixir course <!-- .element: class="fragment" -->
 * I met Andi & Slavi through Trifon <!-- .element: class="fragment" -->